XHamster: Copyright infringement

-In 2011, xHamster was sued by Fraserside Holdings, Ltd., a producer of adult films and a subsidiary of Private Media Group, Inc. Fraserside and Private alleged that xHamster had infringed their copyrights by streaming copies of their adult media over the Internet.
-Fraserside brought the case in Iowa, and in 2012 Judge Mark Bennett found that U.S. courts lacked jurisdiction over xHamster because it is a Cyprus-based company with "no offices in Iowa, no employees in Iowa, no telephone number in Iowa[;] ... xHamster does not advertise in Iowa[;] No xHamster officer or director has ever visited Iowa[; and] ...
+In 2011, xHamster was sued by Fraserside Holdings, Ltd., a producer of adult films and a subsidiary of Private Media Group, Inc. Fraserside and Private alleged that xHamster had infringed on their copyrights by streaming copies of their adult media over the Internet.
+Fraserside brought the case in Iowa, and in 2012 Judge Mark Bennett found that US courts lacked jurisdiction over xHamster because it is a Cyprus-based company with "no offices in Iowa, no employees in Iowa, no telephone number in Iowa[;] ... xHamster does not advertise in Iowa[;] No xHamster officer or director has ever visited Iowa[; and] ...
 All of xHamster's servers are located outside of the United States".
 The copyright infringement case was dismissed.

 Celebrity involvement

 As a part of the marketing strategy, xHamster increasingly publishes job offers to celebrities or persons of temporary public interest.
-In November 2017, xHamster offered Julie Briskman a job in their marketing & social media team via Twitter after her old employer had terminated her.
-The woman had attracted attention for flipping the finger at US President Trump while passing his motorcade on a bike.
-After rapper Drake was accused by Pusha T in a diss track of denying a child, xHamster noticed an increase in search inquiries over 2700% for the alleged mother and former porn actress Rosee Divine.
-In May 2018, in the aftermath of the diss track release, Divine was offered a job as an official xHamster spokesmodel.
+In November 2017, xHamster offered Julie Briskman a job in its marketing & social media team via Twitter after her old employer terminated her.
+Briskman had attracted attention for flipping the finger at Donald Trump while passing his motorcade on a bike.
+After Pusha T accused Drake in a diss track of denying a child, xHamster noticed an increase in search inquiries over 2700% for the alleged mother and former porn actress Rosee Divine.
+In May 2018, in the aftermath of the track's release, Divine was offered a job as an official xHamster spokesmodel.
 In June 2018, Australian rapper Iggy Azalea received a job offer after posting twerking videos on her social media accounts.

-In September 2016, Alex Hawkins speaking for xHamster confirmed that they had purchased a sex tape alleged to portray American actress Alexis Arquette, which was put up for sale by an ex-lover shortly after her death. xHamster destroyed all copies of it, announcing that "Ms. Arquette was an icon and activist in the trans community and we could not see someone smear her memory the way the selling party was trying to do".
+In September 2016, Alex Hawkins, speaking for xHamster, confirmed that it had purchased a sex tape alleged to portray American actress Alexis Arquette, which was put up for sale by an ex-lover shortly after her death. xHamster destroyed all copies of it, announcing that "Ms. Arquette was an icon and activist in the trans community and we could not see someone smear her memory the way the selling party was trying to do".

-In February 2017, xHamster held auditions for US President Donald Trump, Trump's family members, and Trump cabinet member lookalikes.
-The winners will be cast in porn parodies.
-Alex Hawkins said, "there is nothing more that the American public needs than quality adult content parodies to help them understand the ever-shifting landscape of their Executive Branch of government".
-In March 2017 John Brutal, a dialysis worker in Minnesota, was selected as the winning contestant to perform the part.